 I had to give mine all away before christmas because I couldn’t stop eating them.
 Now I just have to keep lying to myself that they’re not that easy to make.

 - 30 min

-- Add all ingredients in a medium sized pot with a candy thermometer.
+- Add water, corn syrup, sugar, butter in a medium sized pot with a candy thermometer.
 Cook on med-high heat to 300°F.

 - Stir to keep from burning.
 Do not stop stirring after the toffee starts to brown, as this is when it will most likely burn.